Newman–Penrose formalism: Twelve spin coefficients

 Spin coefficients are the primary quantities in NP formalism, with which all other NP quantities (as defined below) could be calculated indirectly using the NP field equations.
 Thus, NP formalism is sometimes referred to as spin-coefficient formalism as well.

 Transportation equations: covariant derivatives of tetrad vectors

 The sixteen directional covariant derivatives of tetrad vectors are sometimes called the transportation/propagation equations, perhaps because the derivatives are zero when the tetrad vector is parallel propagated or transported in the direction of the derivative operator.

-These results in this exact notation are given by ODonnell:
+These results in this exact notation are given by O'Donnell:

-Interpretation of from and
+Interpretation of κ, ε, ν, γ from Dℓa and Δna

 The two equations for the covariant derivative of a real null tetrad vector in its own direction indicate whether or not the vector is tangent to a geodesic and if so, whether the geodesic has an affine parameter.

 A null tangent vector $T^a$ is tangent to an affinely parameterized null geodesic if $T^b \nabla_b T^a = 0$, which is to say if the vector is unchanged by parallel propagation or transportation in its own direction.